 Wearables: personalisation or surveillance?

 Fitbits and other tracking devices can provide us with knowledge of the self in the form of calories, steps, sleeping patterns and other vitals.
-Does this knowledge equate to more power over the self, or can it even advance all of our interests through the aggregation of this data for healthcare research?
+Does this knowledge equate to more power over the self?
+Can it even advance all of our interests through the aggregation of this data for a variety of purposes, from healthcare and medical research to human resources decision-making?
 Or does the wearable trend speak more to a human tendency to self-monitor, which may lead to anxiety and even prove counter-productive, encouraging ideas like “I’ve walked 10,000 steps today, therefore I’ll treat myself to a reward by getting some fried chicken”?
 Doctors have long complained about self-diagnosis and misinformation from the dissemination of healthcare information online.
 Could data from wearables encourage such bad habits?

 Wearables pose opportunities and challenges beyond our personal lives however, if they are incorporated into the wider economy.
 Personalisation in insurance, for example, is leading to interesting ethical debates in the industry.
 As insurers are becoming more tech savvy, they are able to access and analyse greater levels of data to accurately define and price risk.
 Some envisage a future where individuals are rewarded with a lower health insurance premium if they can provide evidence of healthy living, in the same way that telematics has done so in car insurance.
 Whether we pool or individualise risk in insurance leads to questions around both fairness and freedom: is it fair that the healthy are burdened by the ill?
 Can we take our own risks, free from the ‘nudging’ of a wearable device?